 - Learning participative leadership skills

-- Appreciation for differing points of view
+- Cultivating an appreciation for differing points of view and respect for others’ rights

 - Gaining communication and leadership skills